tanjazlender/MicrobiomePrime/README.md

 MicrobiomePrime is distributed under a ??? licence.
 Additionally, it redistributes the following third party software:
 - [ThermonucleotideBLAST](https://public.lanl.gov/jgans/tntblast/tntblast_doc.html)
 - [Usearch](https://www.drive5.com/usearch/)
+The licenses for all dependencies used in this pipeline are detailed in the NOTICE file.

 MicrobiomePrime is developed by Tanja Zlender, Lucija Brezocnik and Vili Podgorelec.
 For support, please contact tanja.zlender@nlzoh.si.